gaetancollaud/digitalstrom-mqtt/migration_v1_v2.md

 Scenes event are not propagated anymore, so this was removed from the MQTT interface.

+Alternatively, if you want to interact with scene you can try to play with outputs.
+For instance, you can set an output to 99% instead of 100%, this way you could induce that a scene was called based on the output value of a device.

 ## Buttons

 Buttons were kind of a hack in the previous version.
 Since scenes are not exposed anyway it's not possible to redo this hack and expose button presses anymore.
-This was also removed
+This was also removed.
+Alternatively you can use the same trick as for scene if you absolutely want to use buttons.

 ## Devices